Estimating Conditional Distributions with Neural Networks using R package deeptrafo: The package

 For fitting DCTMs the user calls \code{fit()}, which calls the model internal \code{mod\$fit_fun()}, per default a wrapper around \code{fit.keras.engine.training.Model()}, with the supplied arguments (for instance \code{epochs}, \code{batch\_size}).
 All functionalities of fitting \code{keras} models carry over to fitting \dctm{s}, including callbacks (\ie custom operations applied after every iteration or mini-batch update).

 \textbf{Case study: Fitting DCTMs}

 The \cls{\deeptrafo{}} object returned by \code{cotramNN} is fitted for 1,000 epochs, with a batch size of 64, and a 10\% validation split.
-Below, we print the now-fitted model. \begin{CodeChunk} \begin{CodeInput} R> m_fm_hist <- fit(m_fm, epochs = 1e3, validation_split = 0.1, batch_size = 64, + verbose = FALSE) R> unlist(coef(m_fm, which = "shifting")) \end{CodeInput} \begin{CodeOutput} s(budget, df = 6)1 s(budget, df = 6)2 s(budget, df = 6)3 s(budget, df = 6)4 0.38339 -0.28824 -0.04608 -0.03992 s(budget, df = 6)5 s(budget, df = 6)6 s(budget, df = 6)7 s(budget, df = 6)8 0.00616 -0.02692 -0.00511 0.01355 s(budget, df = 6)9 popularity -0.36587 -0.82771 \end{CodeOutput} \end{CodeChunk} Figure~\ref{fig:mfmhist}A depicts the training and validation loss trajectory for inspecting convergence and overfitting, which can be generated with \code{plot(m\_fm\_hist)}.
+The validation split is used during training to judge whether overfitting occurs \citep{goodfellow2016deep}.
+Below, we print the (now trained) model. \begin{CodeChunk} \begin{CodeInput} R> m_fm_hist <- fit(m_fm, epochs = 1e3, validation_split = 0.1, + batch_size = 64, verbose = FALSE) R> unlist(coef(m_fm, which = "shifting")) \end{CodeInput} \begin{CodeOutput} s(budget, df = 6)1 s(budget, df = 6)2 s(budget, df = 6)3 s(budget, df = 6)4 0.38339 -0.28824 -0.04608 -0.03992 s(budget, df = 6)5 s(budget, df = 6)6 s(budget, df = 6)7 s(budget, df = 6)8 0.00616 -0.02692 -0.00511 0.01355 s(budget, df = 6)9 popularity -0.36587 -0.82771 \end{CodeOutput} \end{CodeChunk} Figure~\ref{fig:mfmhist}A depicts the training and validation loss trajectory for inspecting convergence and overfitting, which can be generated with \code{plot(m\_fm\_hist)}.
+The learning curves indicate that the model is not fully trained after 1000 epochs and there is no evidence for overfitting.
 Figure~\ref{fig:mfmhist}B shows the estimated transformation function.
 In Section~\ref{subsec:methods}, we describe how to produce plots of the transformation function and density.
 Since \code{genreAction} is included as a response-varying effect, the two transformation functions are allowed to cross.